-Budae Jjigae Army Stew.
-A delicious hearty, savory, spicy stew packed with instant noodles, cabbage, mushrooms, onions, spam, tofu simmered in a flavorful broth!
-A popular Korean food that you can make in 30 minutes!
-My version is on the mild side.
+Budae Jjigae (Army Stew).
+A hearty, savory, spicy stew packed with instant noodles, vegetables, spam, tofu simmered in a flavorful broth!
+A popular Korean dish ready in 30 minutes!
+My version is on the milder side (not mild enough for kids) but can be made spicier.

 Jump to: